cloudmesh-community/book/chapters/in/box.md

 ![Box Add Key](box_add_key.png)

+Once you have generated a keypair, a config.json file will automatically download.
+Save this file in a secure location as you will need it for authentication purposes.

+### Reading in the config file:

+    from boxsdk import JWAuth
+    from boxsdk import Client

+    sdk = JWTAuth.from_settings_file(<path to config.json>)
+    client = Client(sdk)

 ## Box Methods

 The Python SDK has several methods for creating objects and endpoints which you can then perform operations on, including: